 Boaters end up in the water for a variety of reasons but the two largest – capsizes and falls overboard – comprise nearly 60% of all fatalities.
 Let me rephrase that.
 A fatality is a death – let’s not mince words like “PFDs.”

 But you are experienced.
-Well, another statistic I’ve seen is this: Boaters who have over 100 hours of boating experience – and are 35 or older – and who have NOT taken a formal boating safety class – account for over half of all boating accidents.
+Well, another statistic I’ve seen is this.
+Boaters who have over 100 hours of boating experience – and are 35 or older – and who have NOT taken a formal boating safety class – account for over half of all boating accidents.
 Oh, they are also responsible for over half the fatalities – deaths – too.
-If you haven’t taken a boating safety class yet, or haven’t taken one in a long time, email me below and I will help you find one in your neighborhood.
-And, if you have been smart enough to take a boating safety class, remember this: You’re not alone out there.
+If you haven’t taken a boating safety class yet, or haven’t taken one in a long time, email me below and I’ll help you find one in your neighborhood.
+And, if you have been smart enough to take a boating safety class, remember this.
+You’re not alone out there.